Darren Mack: Events

+Mack evaded police for 10 days, becoming the subject of a manhunt.
+He was featured on the Fox show America's Most Wanted and the FBI’s Most Wanted website.

+Mack was a hunter and sportsman.
+Records show he owned a .40-caliber Smith & Wesson handgun and a Bushmaster .223 semi-automatic rifle.
+Police said he possessed a federal firearms license and permit to carry a concealed weapon.
+A police search of his apartment found ammunition and bomb materials.

+On June 22, 2006, Mack surrendered to Mexican authorities after they surrounded him at a resort's pool in Puerto Vallarta.
+The following day he was flown to Dallas, Texas for booking, and returned to Reno, where he was booked into the Washoe County jail.
+Authorities located Mack’s rented silver Ford Explorer in Ensenada.

 Trial

 Mack was originally defended by attorneys Scott Freeman of Reno and David Chesnoff of Las Vegas.
-Chesnoff has built a national reputation by representing celebrities including Martha Stewart and Britney Spears.
+Chesnoff has built a national reputation by representing celebrities such as Martha Stewart and Britney Spears.

+The case was complicated because of individuals having had relationships with Mack.
 The Washoe County District Attorney recused his office from the case because of a longstanding personal relationship with Darren Mack, and because he could be a witness.

-Chief Deputy DA Robert Daskas and Assistant DA Christopher Lalli of the Clark County District Attorney’s office handled the prosecution.
+Chief Deputy DA Robert Daskas and Assistant DA Christopher Lalli of the Clark County District Attorney’s office were designated to conduct the prosecution.

 At a preliminary hearing on August 30, 2006, Mack was held over for trial.
 His defense attorneys sought a court-ordered mental competency evaluation.
-On September 11, prosecutors announced they would not seek the death penalty.
-Mack pleaded not guilty to the charges at an arraignment on September 13, and his trial was set for October 1, 2007.
+On September 11, the prosecutor announced he would not seek the death penalty.

+Mack pleaded not guilty to the charges at an arraignment on September 13.
 As of October 4, 2006, attorney Scott Freeman tried to get Mack's attempted murder charge dropped.
+His trial was set for October 1, 2007.

 Following his earlier decision in the criminal cases, on October 13 Senior Judge J. Charles Thompson disqualified the entire Washoe County bench from all civil cases against Mack.
+Charla Mack's estate and attorneys on behalf of her daughter filed civil cases for damages in the wrongful death of Charla.

-The trial was moved to Las Vegas, and Clark County District Judge Douglas Herndon was appointed to the case.
+The trial was moved to Las Vegas.
+Clark County District Judge Douglas Herndon was appointed to the case.